Calm Isn't a Mood. It's a Practice

 This is Intentional Living in action.
 Not the curated version where everything is perfectly calm.
 The real version where you're making conscious choices about how to be with whatever is actually happening.

-The goal isn't to become someone who never feels stressed or anxious.
-The goal is to become someone who notices what they're feeling and has gentle, practical tools for working with that reality.
+The goal isn't to become someone who never feels stressed.
+The goal is to become someone who notices what they're feeling and has practical tools for working with that reality.

 One breath.
 One moment.
 One conscious choice at a time.